MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 - Validate if the down command is possible with the current height of the drone.
 - Validate if the up command is possible with the current height of the drone.

-## Exercise 3.3 Commands through input
+## :cl: Exercise 3.3 Commands through input

 In this exercise we will be sending commands to the simulation through the use of real-time inputs.
 For further explanation, observe the [example](/Week%203/Examples/Input.md) provided in the examples folder.